 Cloud-based technologies have emerged as a key tool for educators in streamlining operations to support academic outcomes.

 SaaS based communications suites can be implemented quickly and affordably, allowing schools to digitize and move messaging processes away from high-cost, inefficient channels.
-Examples include connecting to collections software and contacting parents re fee balances via automated SMS, rather than manual calls, or mailing paper statements.
+Examples include connecting to collections software and contacting parents regarding fee balances via automated SMS, rather than manual calls, or mailing paper statements.

-Best-in-breed communications suites can be used to manually create messages, or can be connected to an organisation’s existing IT platforms and databases to trigger automated messaging flows.
-These can be sent to multiple devices (laptops, mobiles, tablets, etc) and on multiple channels, such as SMS, email, social media, Rich Messaging, RSS Feeds and voice calls.
+Best-in-breed communications suites can be used to manually create messages or can be connected to an organisation’s existing IT platforms and databases to trigger automated messaging flows.
+These can be sent to multiple devices (laptops, mobiles, tablets, etc) and on multiple channels, such as SMS, email, social media, Rich Messaging, RSS Feeds, and voice calls.

 Message receipt can be tracked, and recipients are able to respond appropriately to the situation.
-For example, an SMS based workflow can be created which sends an automated message to all parents to request volunteer assistance for an upcoming school event, with a Rich Message containing all relevant details, and the option to directly respond yes or no. If insufficient volunteers are received by a certain point, the next stage in the workflow would be to automatically notify organizers to start manual contact, as needed.
+For example, an SMS-based workflow can be created which sends an automated message to all parents to request volunteer assistance for an upcoming school event, with a Rich Message containing all relevant details, and the option to directly respond yes or no. If insufficient volunteers are received by a certain point, the next stage in the workflow would be to automatically notify organizers to start manual contact, as needed.

-This allows institutions to move from mass notifications which struggle to generate cut through, to tailored information, targeted appropriately to the audience, designed to inspire action and avoid messaging fatigue.
+This allows institutions to move from mass notifications which struggle to generate cut-through, to tailored information, targeted appropriately to the audience, designed to inspire action, and avoid messaging fatigue.